 However, as most of these species are fairly wide ranging and spend a considerable amount of time beneath the waves, there is still a lot to learn about their ecology!
 The Aberdeen Marine Mammal Project (AMMP) aims to a initiate long-term, dedicated monitoring programme for marine mammals using our waters.
 This is particularly important given the high level of potential overlap these animals have with human activities.

-I am a Senior Lecturer in Ecology and Programme Leader of the MSc Wildlife and Conservation Management at Scotland's Rural College (SRUC), based at the Aberdeen Campus.
+I am a Senior Lecturer in Ecology at Scotland's Rural College (SRUC), based at the Aberdeen Campus.
 My research focuses on marine mammal ecology, particularly aspects of animal behaviour, underwater acoustics, and human impacts.
 I also have a passion for science communication and enjoy encouraging others to get enthusiastic about the natural world.
 Originally from Aberdeen, after several years overseas I'm delighted to be back studying marine mammals in my home town!

-Claire is studying a PhD at SRUC.
-Her thesis is investigating the sustainability of seal tourism in the Ythan Estuary.
+Claire is an experienced marine scientist, with several years of experience wrestling and researching seals around the world, from Antarctica to Galapagos.
+Currently, she is studying a PhD at SRUC investigating the sustainability of seal tourism in the Ythan Estuary.

 Giverny Fitzgerald